4inka/flutter_quantity_input/README.md

   quantity_input: "^0.0.1"
 ```

-In your library add the following import:
+You can create a simple quantity input widget with the following example:

 ``` dart
 import 'package:flutter/material.dart';